-- The costs are fixed and added to the price of the item upfront, so each buyer sees a personalized amount they have to pay depending on the country they want the item to be delivered to.
-Sales tax isn’t included.
+- The costs are fixed and added to the item’s price upfront, so each buyer sees a personalized amount they have to pay depending on the country they want the item delivered to.
+The sales tax isn’t included.

-- As a seller, all you have to pay is the cost of posting the item to the shipping center, there aren’t any eBay shipping fees involved.
+- As a seller, you only have to pay the cost of posting the item to the shipping center.
+There aren’t any eBay shipping fees involved.
 However, standard eBay selling fees apply, including the international fee.

 Is the eBay GSP profitable for the seller and beneficial for the buyer?
 It depends on the type of product.
 So the best advice for e-commerce sellers here is to analyze your customers’ demands and competitors’ offers as well.

-When posting packages to a shipping center, sellers mustn’t forget to add tracking details as normal.
-The reference number on the label is needed to identify the package upon arrival to the center.
-When the package is identified, the tracking number is converted to a Global Tracking number that can be used by both the seller and buyer to track the package until it reaches its final destination with the help of international tracking systems via eBay GSP. eBay buyers are also protected in case the parcel is lost.
+When posting packages to a shipping center, sellers mustn’t forget to add the usual tracking details.
+The reference number on the label is needed to identify the package upon arrival at the center.
+When the package is identified, the tracking number is converted to a Global Tracking number that can be used by both the seller and buyer to track the box until it reaches its final destination with the help of eBay international tracking systems. eBay buyers are also protected in case the parcel is lost.

-Unfortunately, eBay’s GSP doesn’t handle any of the returns processes – eBay sellers must deal with such problems on their own.
+Unfortunately, eBay’s GSP doesn’t handle any returns processes – eBay sellers must deal with such problems on their own.

-In order not to be caught off guard, it’s best to have your own return policy.
-This way, in case something happens, your customers know what to expect and you know what to do.
+To avoid being caught off guard, it’s best to have your own return policy.
+This way, in case something happens, your customers know what to expect, and you know what to do.

 Basically, you’ve got three options:

-- If the item isn’t costly, it might be wise to write off the cost and refund your customer, not asking to send the item back.
+- If the item isn’t costly, it might be wise to write off the cost and refund your customer, rather than ask to send the item back.

-- If you have high returns, you might want to consider using international returns services.
-The price isn’t low and the returns aren’t handled quickly, but an option like this is good for merchants with high and costly international returns.
+- If you have high and costly international returns, consider using international returns services.
+The price isn’t low, and the returns aren’t handled quickly, but this is a good option.

 Now that you’re familiar with what eBay’s GSP is, what it offers and what its limitations and restrictions are, let’s have a look at how it actually works.

-As you may remember, in order to access the GSP, you must be a US/UK seller with items listed on ebay.com and ebay.com.uk respectively.
+As you may remember, to access the GSP, you must be a US/UK seller with items listed on ebay.com and ebay.com.uk, respectively.

 The general flow of eBay’s GSP looks like this:

-- Once a store is registered for the eBay Global Shipping Program, a seller can adjust the settings by selecting ‘Sell internationally with the Global Shipping Programme’ in the International Postage section to immediately show items to the customers internationally.
+1. Once a store is registered for the eBay Global Shipping Program, a seller can adjust the settings by selecting ‘Sell internationally with the Global Shipping Program’ in the International Postage section to show items to the international customers immediately.
 The items will appear in applicable countries.
 The standard eBay and PayPal fees will be applied to the sale prices.
 Buyers will be able to see the estimated price (including shipping and other costs) for each listing.

-📌 Note: You can choose how to implement the eBay Global Shipping Program to your items.
+📌 Note: You can choose how to implement the eBay Global Shipping Program for your items.
 There are 4 options: